vishalpanda10/Advanced-Image-Captioning/README.md

 ## Contact

-For any queries or suggestions, please contact me directly to [vishalpanda10@gmail.com](vishalpanda10@gmail.com).
+For any queries or suggestions, please reach out to me at:[vishalpanda10@gmail.com](vishalpanda10@gmail.com).